Twins vs. Tigers Player Props Betting Odds

 Báez Stats

-- Javier Baez has 65 hits with 10 doubles, three triples, five home runs, 12 walks and 37 RBI.
-He's also stolen five bases.
+- Javier Baez has collected 65 hits with 10 doubles, three triples, five home runs and 12 walks.
+He has driven in 37 runs with five stolen bases.

 Báez Recent Games